jimrubenstein/laravel-memcached-proxy-driver/README.md

 Here is an example configuration:

-**Keep in mind, only 1 cluster can be used to READ data, so that cluster will have a mode of `rw` while all the other clusters will have a mode of `w` only.**
+**Keep in mind, only one cluster can be used to READ data, so that cluster will have a mode of `rw` while all the other clusters will have a mode of `w` only.**

 **config/cache.php**
 ```php